psvaiter/sistema-classificacao-ativos-informacao/DatabaseModeling.md

 - *Name _(must be unique)_
 - Description

+#### Organization security threat

+Each organization is exposed to a security threat at a specific degree.

+- *Organization identifier
+- *Security threat identifier
+- *Exposure level (see Basic classification level)

+#### Organization information asset vulnerability

+Each information asset may have a different vulnerability level to a security threat inside an organization.

+- *Organization identifier
+- *Identifier of the information asset
+- *Identifier of the security threat
+- *Vulnerability level (see Basic classification level)

+#### Organization vulnerability control

+- *Identifier of organization information asset vulnerability
+- Identifier of information asset that mitigates the vulnerability
+- Description

 #### System user

 - *Email _(must be unique)_
 - *Name
+- Password
+- Last login date and time

+Password is optional because system user may use other authentication method to login.

 #### System administrative role